BarquistLab/ALTIS_repo/README.md

 ### Prerequisites

-Before running the R scripts, ensure you have the necessary packges installed.
+Before running the R scripts, ensure you have the necessary packages installed.

 <div class="columns-2">